 John Weems is Calvary’s Pastor and Head of Staff.
 He cares deeply about the connection between faith and the realities of life, including relationships, work and money.
-John and his wife Colleen live in San Francisco and with their two sons, and take in as many Giants and Warriors games as possible.
+John and his wife Colleen have two sons, and take in as many Giants and Warriors games as possible.
 Prior to becoming a pastor, John spent 10 years in business marketing.
 Prior to joining Calvary, John served as Associate Pastor for Mission, Outreach, and Family Ministry at Lafayette-Orinda Presbyterian Church.
 John’s passion for mission service in the local community and beyond has been nurtured as he led numerous mission trips to the Gulf Coast, Guatemala, and Zimbabwe.
 He is nearing completion of his Doctor of Ministry degree at Columbia Theological Seminary with an emphasis on teaching and preaching that helps people of all ages discern God’s vocational calling.

 David Foster has more than 30 years of experience working in the medical and biotech industries.
 He has been a CFO in several companies, co-founded and served as CEO of a start-up company, and has managed a variety of functional areas.
 David has made a conscious decision to shift his career focus into the non-profit sector and has recently done consulting work for a large Bay Area foundation.
 David has a Bachelor of Science in Mechanical Engineering and an MBA, both from the University of California, Berkeley.
 He lives with his wife Katherine in San Mateo.
 His daughter Emily, recently graduated from college, and his son Alexander is working in Shanghai, China.

 David Barnes is Calvary’s Director of Youth & Family Ministries.

 After a lengthy career in financial services and 15 plus years as a Sunday school teacher, David decided to accept the call to work full-time at Calvary.